-I decided to make my Focaccia Sheet Bread recipe without cheese this week to see how that would bake up.
+I decided to make my Focaccia Sheet Bread recipe without the shredded cheese this time to see how that would bake up.
 Well, I’m totally astounded at how good this came out.
-This was so good, it just pushed all other of my bread recipes to the “back burner”.
 Only difference between this and commercial sliced white bread is it isn’t as white and it has, of course, a full soft crust atop each slice.
 Not a bad thing in my book.
 Warm and buttered, it reminds me of a British crumpet, just no yeast taste (that may be my next experiment).
 I have to admit, both flavor and texture were outstanding!
 An added bonus, this bread is somewhat elastic, in that it DID NOT break apart in my hands even with a piping hot hamburger patty between two very thin pieces that were sliced laterally out of one whole slice.

 Due to it’s fairly plain “white-bread” flavor, I also see potential for this basic batter in dessert/sweet applications.
-Due to the Carbquick, this bread would not be suitable until the grains rung of the OWL phase of Atkins.
+Due to the Carbquik, this bread would not be suitable until the grains rung of the OWL phase of Atkins.
+If you use Carbquik, it will not be gluten-free, either.
+See gluten-free recommendation in recipe below.

-To make breadsticks, take one slice and cut as desired, baste in 2 tsp. butter, sprinkle of garlic powder and a smidgeon of oregano.
+To make bread sticks, take one slice and cut as desired, baste in 2 tsp. butter, sprinkle of garlic powder and a smidgeon of oregano and Parm.
 Toast lightly in broiler just until surface slightly begins to brown.
 Entire slice is 1 serving for 2.9 net carbs.
-Mmm good with soup or for dipping my hummus made from cauliflower: http://buttoni.wordpress.com/2011/05/01/hummus/
+Great with soup or for dipping in hummus made from cauliflower.

 INGREDIENTS: